xseignard/corpore-sano/README.md

 - `bumperId` is the id of the bumper on the board
 - `udpClient` is the client to send/receive messages

 The bumper id is computed with the following : `id = boardId * 10 + bumperId`.
-So the bumper 4 of the board 3 have the an id of 34.
+So the bumper 4 of the board 3 have an id of 34.

 ### Methods: